Table of Contents

 This year, Vivid Sydney also includes a new segment on food.
 The festival is also a space for entrepreneurs and artists to gather and share innovative ideas.

-Vivid Sydney is held annually and set to run from 26 May to 17 June 2023.
+Vivid Sydney is held annually and set to run from 24 May until 15 June 2024.
 The entrance is free, but you may have to purchase tickets to enter special events.
 I recommend you spend at least a couple of days exploring different events!

 If you're a music lover, these other music festivals should pique your interest.